 Religion in Myanmar

 Buddhism is integral to Myanmar’s society, and the religion plays a role in both private and public life.
 As such, monks and nuns are highly regarded and typically offered privileges such as first-class travel on public transport, as well as the highest place at the dinner table.
-Newcomers should be aware that monks and nuns should not be touched as a sign of respect and reverence.
+Expats should be aware that monks and nuns should not be touched as a sign of respect and reverence.

 Social customs in Myanmar

-Expats must also be aware that the concept of saving face means that locals will generally say yes even when they mean no, and would rather give wrong information than admit they don't know something.
-It is also critical not to touch anyone’s head or feet, even children, as these are considered sacred parts of the body in Myanmar’s culture.
+It is critical not to touch anyone’s head or feet, even children, as these are considered sacred parts of the body in Myanmar’s culture.

 Couples should avoid public displays of affection.
-While it is perfectly acceptable and common for friends and family members to embrace in public, it is rare for partners.
+While it is perfectly acceptable and common for friends and family members to embrace in public, it is rare for romantic partners.

 Politics in Myanmar